erik-whiting/erik-whiting/README.md

 :microscope: I am a member of the [Yesselman Lab](https://yesselmanlab.com/) doing computational biophysics

-👨‍🎓 I have a bachelor's in computer information systems and a master's in software engineering.
+👨‍🎓 I have a BS in computer information systems and an MS in software engineering.
 My thesis was about performance testing in Agile

 :briefcase: I write Ruby on Rails (and an ocassional line of Angular JS) for a SaaS company